 Acrown also matches the color of your natural tooth enamel so you can smile with confidence.
 No more having to worry about golden or silver teeth!

 While crowns typically last longer than fillings, they do require your dentist to remove tooth enamel.

-Your dentist will remove enough enamel so the crown fits over your tooth.
-Once tooth enamel is removed you can never get it back.
-However, you’re much better off with a dental crown if your tooth has been made fragile by a large cavity or repeated dental procedures.
-A tooth crown will last you for years to come.
+Your dentist will have to remove enough enamel so the crown can properly fit over your tooth.
+Note that once tooth enamel is removed, it never grows back.
+However, you’re much better off with a dental crown if your tooth has been made fragile by a large cavity or.